mindspore-ai/models/official/cv/ResNet/README.md

 #At the end the pruned model is also exported as .MINDIR and .AIR for inference deployment

 !!! # To get pruned model, config.mask_path (pruning mask) should be set:
-    # Pruning masks are saved as .json during training in the os.path.join(config.output_path, config.exp_name)
+    # Pruning masks are saved as .json during training in the os.path.join(config.output_dir, config.exp_name)

 bash scripts/run_eval.sh pruner/uni_pruning pruner/uni_pruning/resnet50_config.yaml /path/to/val/dataset /path/to/checkpoint
 ```